SuperZooper3/Game-of-Hex/README.md

 - Pygame user interface, with age based colouring to make pretty snowflakes!
 - Easy to add new rendering methods.

+#### Statistics

+- Get interesting data about the simulation such number of cells alive over time and average age of a cell.

 ### GIFS

 - Easy to make gifs (Pygame only) that make it easy to share your simulations with your friends.